 September 1st – Houchin.

 Battalion paraded 915am and practised attack on second line trenches.
 No work in afternoon.
-Orders received 4pm for 200 men to proceed to Les Brebis work under orders of RE and Brigadier MG Officer.
+Orders received 4pm for 200 men to proceed to Les Brebis work under orders of RE and Brigade MG Officer.
 ‘A’ and ‘C’ Coy detailed and marched off 630pm under command of Captain Hobbs.

 September 2nd – Houchin.